- DMA, Violoncello Performance, Cleveland Institute of Music

 - BMus, Music, Wayne State University

-Leonovich is an active proponent of Eastern European, Spanish, Soviet-era, as well as new music.
+Leonovich is an active proponent of Eastern European music, new music, as well as rarely played music of the baroque and classical periods.
 He has collaborated with Kimbo Ishii-Eto in the Cleveland premiere of Khachaturian's Concerto-Rhapsody and with Gary Ciepluch in the Cleveland premiere of De Meij's Casanova.
-As an active recitalist, Leonovich frequently collaborates with Daniil Trifonov, Elizabeth De Mio and Jeanette Aufiero.
+As an active recitalist, Leonovich frequently collaborates with his wife Kristin in the Upstate South Carolina community and throughout the Southeastern United States.
+He has performed with Daniil Trifonov and Elizabeth De Mio on many occasions.
+In April 2022, Leonovich played the US premiere of the orchestra version of the Suite, Op.
+16 by Camille Saint-Saens with the Bob Jones University Symphony Orchestra.